 Also on Forton Creek situated at the bottom of Mill Lane at Forton was one of the last watermills in Gosport.
 Watermills were even older than windmills and date back to before the 11th Century, but by their very nature their sites were restricted.
 Where there were no rivers of any size, as in Gosport, they were operated by the incoming tide.
 Basically the tide coming up a creek would turn a paddle wheel which worked the mill stones.
 On the tide running out again the wheel would work in reverse.
 A water-colour painted about 1850 by Alfred Snape indicates that the Forton Mill was of this simple design – a picturesque three storey building with a central arch where the water-wheel was fixed and through which the tide flowed.
 Forton Barracks can be seen in the background.

-Another watermill stood close to where the swimming baths now stand.
-It belonged to the firm of Paul and Marsh, who also owned the windmill on Tragedy Bank.
-Maps of the period show that the present Model Yacht Lake, formerly known as the Cockle Pond, was used as the original mill pond.
+This watermill stood close to where the swimming baths now stand.
+Maps of the period suggest that the present Model Yacht Lake, formerly known as the Cockle Pond, was used as the original mill pond.
 Where a mill pond existed water would be stored up by the incoming high tide and released as required by the miller to work his mill.

 By far the most important mill in Gosport was in Clarence Yard at the bakery which produced ship’s biscuits for the Navy.
 In 1756 it is referred to as a horsemill in which the mill stones were turned by horses harnessed to them.
 In 1781 so great was the faith still in water power that a Mr. Smeaton, called upon to design a new mill for Clarence Yard, expressed no faith in the new-fangled “fire-engines”.
 They were, he said, liable to break down and leave the mill clogged with flour.
 Their function should be restricted to working a pump to hoist up water to a height of 34 feet at a rate of 460 cube feet a minute into a reservoir.
 The miller would then have proper control over a mill worked by water-power capable of grinding 400 quarters of wheat in the course of a week.